Explore the metropolitan city in the mountains and stay at some of the best hostels in Bogota while you do.

 Best Hostel for a Quiet Night — Masaya Hostel Bogota

-Located in the historic district of La Candelaria, Masaya Hostel Bogota will give you a lesson of history and culture all in itself.
-The hostel is out of an old colonial house with beautiful architecture and traditional decor.
+From $10 for a dorm (6 beds) - Located in the historic district of La Candelaria, Masaya Hostel Bogota offers a lesson in history and culture.
+The hostel is in an old colonial house with beautiful architecture and traditional decor.

-But don’t worry, the party never goes too late, which makes this a great hostel for a solid night’s rest.
+Masaya offers a plethora of activities, such as salsa classes, live music, expositions of local artists, and three great patios to socialize.
+But don’t worry, they never go too late, which makes this a great hostel for a solid night’s rest.
+Chenight'slability: Hostelworld

 Best Hostel for Party-Goers — Casa Bellavista Hostel

-Casa Bellavista Hostel is situated in the center of La Candelaria, near a bustling plaza filled with tons of tourists and young people partying the night away.
-For that reason, the hostel can get a bit loud, but all in good fun.
+From $7 for a dorm (10 beds) - Casa Bellavista Hostel is in the center of La Candelaria, near a bustling plaza filled with many tourists and young people partying the night away.
+Therefore, the hostel can get a bit loud, but all in good fun.

-We love their philosophy that as a guest, you are a part of their Colombian family.
+We love their philosophy that, as a guest, you are a part of their Colombian family.
 The owners of the hostel are incredibly friendly.
+If you are a dog lover, you will love little Maya -- the hostel mascot.
+Check availability: Hostelworld

-See also: Colombia Nightlife – Bars, Clubs, and Dating Tips
+See also: Colombia Nightlife

 Best Hostel for Amenities — Fernweh Photography Hostel

-Started in 2015 by travelers, Fernweh Photography Hostel was made to be a place which combines two passions — photography and traveling.
+From $10 for a dorm (9 beds) - Started in 2015 by travelers, Fernweh Photography Hostel was made to be a place that combines two passions -- photography and traveling.

 Best Hostel for City Entertainment — Botanico Hostel Bogota

-We chose it as best for city entertainment because of its itinerary of activities they have designed for guests both day and night, every day.
+From $10 for a dorm (8 beds) - Botanico Hostel Bogota is an architectural jewel and is equally known for its beautiful green garden and fantastic city views.
+We chose it as the best city entertainment venue because of its itinerary of activities, which they have designed for guests day and night, every day.

 Best Cheap Hostel — El Pit Hostel

-Wonderful art galleries and restaurants surround El Pit Hostel, and it is the only hostel in the La Macarena neighborhood of Bogota.
+From $6 for a dorm - Wonderful art galleries and restaurants surround El Pit Hostel.
+It's the only hostel in the La Macarena neighborhood of Bogota.

 The hostel itself is inside a historic building and has a restaurant that is open to the public.
 It can serve as a great place to meet locals.
+Check availability: Hostelworld

 Conclusion

+Bogota is a hub for backpackers in Colombia, so it attracts many foreigners and is a great place to make new friends on your trip.
 At the best hostels in Bogota, you will have everything you need at your fingertips and every opportunity to learn about the city and country.

 More Colombia Hostels